iterative/dvc.org/content/docs/command-reference/push.md

 Data and pipelines are up to date.
 ```

-We specified a stage in the middle of this pipeline (`Posts-tsv`) with the first
+We specified a stage in the middle of this pipeline (`test-posts`) with the
-push. `--with-deps` caused DVC to start with that stage, and search backwards
+first push. `--with-deps` caused DVC to start with that `.dvc` file, and search
-through the pipeline for data files to upload.
+backwards through the pipeline for data files to upload.

 Because the `matrix-train` stage occurs later (it's the last one), its data was
 not pushed.
 However, we then specified it in the second push, so all remaining